aguillenATC/problem-specifications/exercises/dnd-character/description.md

 Because constitution is 3, the constitution modifier is -4 and the hitpoints are 6.

+You are required to write another method named ability that should return one random ability (strength, dexterity, etc.).

 ## Notes

 Most programming languages feature (pseudo-)random generators, but few programming languages are designed to roll dice.